 Recipient, 2015 Excellence in Arts Teaching Award

-My research spans several topics in cognitive psychology and cognitive neuroscience, though my primary focus is in higher level cognition.
-Recently, my labs research has predominantly focused on the interplay between intuitive and analytic processes supporting complex Reasoning and Decision Making.
+My research spans several topics in psychology, though my primary focus is on higher level cognition.
+Recently, my lab’s research has predominantly focused on the interplay between intuitive and analytic processes supporting complex Reasoning and Decision Making.
 These decisions may involve analogical, deductive, or probabilistic information.
-Our lab has also extended our lines of inquiry to look at the role of intuitive and analytic processes in real world domains, such as creativity, moral judgments, religious beliefs, and technology use.
+The lab has also extended it’s lines of inquiry to look at the role of intuitive and analytic processes in real world domains, such as creativity, moral judgments and values and one’s susceptibility to misinformation.

-- Maloney, E., Barr, N., Risko, E., & Fugelsang, J. (in press).
+- Maloney, E., Barr, N., Risko, E., & Fugelsang, J. (2019).
 Verbal working memory load dissociates common indices of the numerical distance effect: Implications for the study of numerical cognition.
-Journal of Numerical Cognition.
+Journal of Numerical Cognition, 5, 337-357.

 - Białek, M., Fugelsang, J., & Friedman, O. (2018).
 Choosing victims: Human fungibility in moral decision-making.
 Judgment and Decision Making, 13, 451-457.

 - Martin, N., Hughes, J., & Fugelsang, J. (2017).
 The role of experience, gender, and individual differences in statistical reasoning.
 Statistical Education Research Journal, 16, 454-475.

 - Pennycook, G., Cheyne, J., Barr, N., Koehler, D., & Fugelsang, J. (2015).
 On the reception and detection of pseudo-profound bullshit.
 Judgment and Decision Making, 10, 549-563.

 For a complete list of publications, please visit my Google Scholar page.